openemail/openemail1/README.md

-# Openemail - Open Source Email and Collaboration Server in dockers
+# openemail: dockerized - 🐮 + 🐋 = 💕

+## Want to support openemail?

+Please [consider a support contract (around 30 € per month) with Servercow](https://openemail.io) to support further development. _We_ support _you_ while _you_ support _us_. :)

+Or just spread the word: moo.

-## Information and documentation
+## Info and documentation

-Please see [the official documentation](https://openemail.io/) for instructions.
+Please see [the official documentation](https://openemail.io) for instructions.

 **Important**: openemail makes use of various open-source software.
 Please assure you agree with their license before using openemail.
 Any part of openemail itself is released under **GNU General Public License, Version 3**.